 Saudi Aramco, one of the largest companies in the world commenced its non-metallic initiative with a goal of reducing the annual cost of corrosion by 10%.
 Mandating the use of GFRP rebar is part of their non-metallic initiative, a positive step towards fighting corrosion and moving towards a more sustainable approach to infrastructure builds.

 The channel marks a significant turning point in the infrastructure sector.
-It is one of many large scale projects choosing GFRP rebar for its concrete reinforcement worldwide.
+It is one of many large-scale projects where engineers are specifying GFRP reinforcing bars to ensure long-term durability.

 The Jizan Flood Mitigation Channel is to date, the largest project worldwide to be using GFRP rebar as its concrete reinforcement throughout.

-Corrosion-free and with high chemical resistance – a design life cycle of 100 years for the channel is assured with little maintenance requirements due to the durability of using high performance glass fibre-reinforced polymer rebar.
+Corrosion-resistant and with high chemical resistance – a design life cycle of 100 years for the channel is assured with little maintenance requirements due to the durability of using high-performance Mateenbar™ GFRP Reinforcing Bar.
 The JEC Channel will safeguard people and the city from damage caused by flooding.